Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-The Portuguese eCommerce market has been growing steadily and accounted for USD 3 billion in 2018.
-The first 6 months of 2020, eCommerce experienced a boom like never before, with a substantial increase of international and national digital shopping.
-According to local media, and a consumer habits study by a Madrid based consultant, more than 50% of Portuguese purchased online in the period of March through May, which contributed to the reinvention of traditional commerce and consolidated the eCommerce boom.
+The Portuguese B2C eCommerce market has been growing steadily in recent years and accounted for USD 3.740 billion in 2020.
+With an increase of 30%, the Portuguese eCommerce market contributed to the worldwide growth rate of 29% in 2020.
+In the first 6 months of 2020, eCommerce experienced a boom like never before, with a substantial increase of international and national digital shopping.
+According to local media, and a consumer habits study by MARCO “Post Covid-19 Consumer Habits”, a Madrid based consultant, more than 50% of Portuguese purchased online in the period of March through May, which contributed to the reinvention of traditional commerce and consolidated the eCommerce boom.

 As stated on a survey carried out jointly by CIP-Confederação Empresarial de Portugal (Portuguese Entrepreneurs Association) and ISCTE-Business School, sales through digital channels are worth close to a quarter of the revenues of Portuguese companies that have diversified in their sales methods and opted for digital sales.
 The estimated weight of digital sales in the companies selling through this channel is 23%, and this may help Portuguese companies to position themselves for EU support – which has a strong component in relation to digital channels.
 Of the 652 companies surveyed, 56% did not sell digitally before the pandemic and started to do so.
 About 15% of these companies recorded an increase between 11% and 20% in sales and 2.5% of companies recorded an increase of 40% in sales.